-Leave of Absence Quick Reference Paid Time Per Year 4 Personal Days - if unused, accrue as sick leave otep i 8 Sick Days - if unused, roll/accrue Days 1.3 2 Bereavement Days - do not roll/accrue

-Use current sick and/or personal leave, then use accrued leave.

-Days 4 and beyond - FMLA\

-Leave of absence paperwork is required for all absences of more than three (3) days.

-Sick Bank (If a member of the Sick Leave Bank)
+Leave of Absence Quick Reference Step 1 Days 1-3 Use current sick and/or personal leave, then use accrued leave.
+Step 2 Days 4 and beyond - FMLA\ Leave of absence paperwork is required for all absences of more than three (3) days, excluding personal leave days.
+Step 3 Sick Bank (if a member of the Sick Leave Bank)\\